Godzil/InsideJob/README.markdown

 After changing your inventory you will need to save the currently open world using the World menu, or Command-S.  Once you have saved the world you can open it in Minecraft.
 Note that if a world is opened in Minecraft while it is open in Inside Job, you will need to re-open it by switching to another world before switching back.
 This is because Minecraft's file locking system gives write access to the last program to open it.

 ### Release Notes

+#### 1.0.2-gdz - March 5, 2011

+- Major changes on world internal selection, we no longuer use World Index as ID, but the world path.
+We currently still have "slots" on the interface, but it should be changed soon to use a popup button with the list of worlds.
+- Now we have separated level.dat form player.dat for beeing SMP friendly.
+- Start to use externalised resources string to be more easy to translate the app.
+- Add missing Redstone repeater
+- Forked from official version

 #### 1.0.2 - February 25, 2011